JJ-JianJiao/QAEngineerChallenge/UnityChallenge/README.md

 4.Open TrashDash Project

-5.In Project Window, Go to the Scenes folder and open Main scene.
+5.In Project Window, Go to the Scenes folder and open the "Main" scene.

 6.Hit the Play button and run the game.